 Q: I want to learn both Korean and Japanese.
-Which one do I start with?
+Which one should I start with?

-A: Honestly, I can’t answer this question for you, because language learning should be a personal choice.
-Your reason for choosing a language should motivate you to continue.
-If you learn a language just because someone tells you to, you might get bored or demotivated.
+A: As much as I wish I could, I can’t answer this question for you.
+The language you learn should be a personal choice, as the reason you decide to learn it should become the motivation for you to continue.
 If you’re equally interested in both languages (and this can apply to any language – I just somehow get the KR/JP question very often), then consider asking yourself the following questions:

-– Which language makes me most excited when I hear it?
+– Which language makes me the most excited when I hear it?

 – Which language can I see myself using in the future?

 – Why do I want to learn the language?
 Is it for school, an exam, work, holiday, understanding music, dramas, lyrics?
-A boyfriend or girlfriend?
+A significant other?
 Writing down reasons for learning a language can help you prioritize which one is most important.

 – For which language can I most easily find native speakers and resources right now?